AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-cloud.md

 ---
-description: Send an Analysis Workspace project to a cloud location.
+description: Export an Analysis Workspace project to a cloud location.
 keywords: Analysis Workspace
 title: Export project data to the cloud
 feature: Curate and Share
 ---
-# Export project data to the cloud
+# Export Customer Journey Analytics data to the cloud

-You can export full-table data from Analysis Workspace and send it to designated cloud destinations.
+You can export full-table data from Customer Journey Analytics and send it to designated cloud destinations.

+Other methods of exporting Customer Journey Analytics data are also available, as described in [Export project data overview](/help/analysis-workspace/export/export-project-overview.md).

-## Advantages of exporting full-table data to the cloud
+## Advantages of exporting to the cloud

 There are various methods of exporting data, as described in [Export project data overview](/help/analysis-workspace/export/export-project-overview.md).

-Exporting full-table data to the cloud allows you to:
+Exporting Customer Journey Analytics data to the cloud allows you to:

-* Export data to a shared location, such as Google Cloud Platform, Microsoft Azure, Amazon S3, Snowflake, or Adobe Experience Platform.
+* Export to a shared location, such as Google Cloud Platform, Microsoft Azure, Amazon S3, Snowflake, or Adobe Experience Platform.

 * Store large amounts of historical data.